A case goes cold

-The double-homicide case went unsolved for two years, but in 1984 Branson was recorded by an undercover Kansas Bureau of Investigation agent describing the murders.
+The case went cold for some time, but in 1984, Branson was recorded by an undercover Kansas Bureau of Investigation agent describing the murders.
 After pleading guilty to two counts of first-degree murder, Branson was sentenced to two concurrent sentences of 15 years to life.